jasperdrescher/Honeybees/README.md

 # Honeybees

 A small 2D game written in C++ and created in Visual Studio using GLUT.
-The player is a bee whom has to collect honey in a certain amount of time, however there is an enemy bug flying around which will try to take you out.
+The player is a bee whom has to collect honey in a certain amount of time.
+However, there is an enemy bug flying around which will try to eat you.

 Credits: